-Applicants should use The Resource and Expenditure Plan to identify how funds from multiple sources (including P-TECH grant funds, local contributions, in-kind resources, etc.) will be used to cover the cost of tuition for students.
-Please Note: P-TECH students are NOT eligible for TAP or Pell Grants, and as such, programs will need to illustrate how the cost of tuition, if not waived completely, will be paid.
+Applicants should use The Resource and Expenditure Plan to identify how funds from multiple sources (including NYS P-TECH grant funds, local contributions, in-kind resources, etc.) will be used to cover the cost of tuition for students.
+Please Note: NYS P-TECH students are NOT eligible for TAP or Pell Grants, and as such, programs will need to illustrate how the cost of tuition, if not waived completely, will be paid.

-The funds for this grant program are provided through State sources.
-Budgeted costs must be in compliance with applicable State laws and regulations and NYSED's Fiscal Guidelines.
+The funds for this grant program are provided through New York State sources.
+Budgeted costs must be in compliance with applicable state laws and regulations and NYSED's Fiscal Guidelines.
+These guidelines, as well as the FS-10 form, are available online at the Grants Finance website.
 The FS-10 Budget Form must bear the original signature of the Chief School/Administrative Officer.

-Information about the categories of expenditures and general information on allowable costs, applicable cost principles, and administrative regulations are available in the Fiscal Guidelines for Federal and State Aided Grants at: http://www.oms.nysed.gov/cafe/guidance/guidelines.html.
+Information about the categories of expenditures and general information on allowable costs, applicable cost principles, and administrative regulations are available in the Fiscal Guidelines for Federal and State Aided Grants.